This page contains some affiliate links. Please review my disclosure policy.

-I’ve gone sweet, I’ve gone savoury, but more often than not I’ve shakshuka’ed.
-Because once you try shakshuka, you never go back.
+I’ve gone sweet, I’ve gone savory, but more often than not I’ve shakshuka’ed.
+Because once you try a shakshuka recipe, you never go back.

-In case you’ve never heard of shakshuka, allow me to explain.
-It’s a traditional Israeli dish (also eaten in other regions of the middle east) that is made up of a thick tomato broth with a poached egg cooked inside.
-It’s basically the best brunch recipe ever and also the easiest to whip up if you’re hosting guests.
+In case you’ve never heard of shakshuka or made a shakshuka recipe, allow me to explain.
+It’s a traditional Israeli dish (also eaten in other regions of the middle east) that comes down to a few primary components:

 It sounds like a complicated dish, but it’s actually incredibly easy…and fun to say!